How to Create Healthy and Beneficial Workplace Competition

 4. Set Finite Time Limits and Provide Prizing with Real Value – Some competition is good, but too much competition can be suffocating.
 Trying to maintain a competitive mindset 24/7 can be tough on morale.
 Daniel P Gross at Harvard Business School conducted a study that showed intense, short-burst competition brings out more creativity and better performance in people, whereas heavy and ongoing competition causes them to lose momentum over time.

-Consider creating shorter-term competitions with clear end dates and outcomes, such as quarterly sales competitions or a six-month innovation contest.
+According to Itrate, you should consider creating shorter-term competitions with clear end dates and outcomes, such as quarterly sales competitions or a six-month innovation contest.
 Then, offer some time for employees to unwind and return to a collaborative mentality before digging into the next competition.

 It’s also important for organizations to offer prizes or incentives that have real value to employees.
 At Outback Team Building & Training, for example, we offer sales bonuses to our team.
 And we also offer departmental, KPI-based bonuses across all areas of our business.